Aditya100401/GraphRAG/README.md

 ## 🎯 Overview

-GraphRAG is a modular framework that combines temporal knowledge graphs with LLM agents to predict geopolitical events.
+This is a modular framework that combines temporal knowledge graphs with LLM agents to predict geopolitical events.
 The framework processes large-scale event data (NGEC corpus), builds temporal knowledge graphs, and uses intelligent agents with specialized tools for event prediction.

 ### Key Features